German battleship Gneisenau: Operation Weserübung

-Admiral Hipper rejoined the two battleships off Trondheim on the morning of 11 April, and the three ships returned to Wilhelmshaven, arriving the following day.
+Scharnhorst and Gneisenau had reached a point north-west of Lofoten, Norway, by 12:00 on 9 April.
+The two ships then turned west for 24 hours while temporary repairs were effected.
+After a day of steaming west, the ships turned south.
+Since broadcasting radio messages would betray the position of the ships to the British, an Arado 196 float plane was launched by Scharnhorst on 10 April at 12:00 with the instruction to fly in the direction of Norway and to signal there the intentions of Lütjens to break through to Germany in the night of 11 April.
+The plane was launched at extreme range and could barely reach the outer islands on the Norwegian coast where it managed to send its message.
+The float plane was towed to Trondheim where it could also convey Lütjens' order to Admiral Hipper to join the German battleships in the return journey to Germany.
+Admiral Hipper joined in the morning of 12 April but her four destroyers had to stay back at Trondheim because of lack of fuel.
+A Royal Air Force (RAF) patrol aircraft spotted the three ships that day, and 82 RAF Bomber Command and nine RAF Coastal Command aircraft were ordered to attack the ships.
+The German warships were protected by poor visibility, however, and none of the bombers found the ships whilst losing nine of their number to German fighters.

+The three ships safely reached Wilhelmshaven at 22:00.
 There, the damage incurred during the engagement with Renown was repaired.
 She was then drydocked in Bremerhaven for periodic maintenance on 26–29 April.
 The ship was to go to the Baltic following the completion of repairs, but on the morning of 5 May, while steaming at 22 kn off the Elbe estuary, Gneisenau detonated a magnetic mine about 21 m off the port rear quarter and 24 m below the hull.
 The explosion caused significant damage to the hull and flooded several compartments, which caused the ship to take on a half-degree list to port.
 The concussive shock from the blast damaged many internal and topside components, including the starboard low-pressure turbine and the rear rangefinders.
 Repairs were effected in a floating drydock in Kiel from 6 to 21 May.
 A brief shakedown cruise followed in the Baltic, and by the 27th, she was back in Kiel at full combat readiness.